Wheeler developed many tactics in pressure politics. In fact, many call pressure politics “Wheelerism.”

 Yet Wayne Wheeler played a major role in making the League the first powerful political pressure group in the country.
 He also made himself perhaps the most powerful leaders and promoters of prohibition.
 And he did it by sheer force of determination and unrelenting drive.

 Prohibition was a dismal failure that created serious problems.
-Yet almost one in five adults in the country supports making drinking illegal.
-Many more support neo-prohibitionism.
+Yet almost one in five adults in the country today supports making drinking illegal.
+For everyone.
+Of any age.
+Not even Prohibition outlawed drinking!
+See What Did Prohibition Prohibit?

 VI.
 Resources on Wayne Wheeler